giantswarm/docs/src/content/reference/kubectl-gs/get-nodepools.md

 ---
 title: "'kubectl gs get nodepools' command reference"
-description: Reference documentation on how to list node pools and get details for a single node pools using 'kubectl gs'.
+description: Reference documentation on how to list node pools and get details for a single node pool using 'kubectl gs'.
 type: page
 weight: 10
 owner: